 Sheffield Philharmonic Orchestra is proud to celebrate women in music for their 2019/20 season; paying homage to the likes of Clara Schumann, Fanny Hensel, Louise Farrenc and Lili Boulanger.

-We’re thrilled to be playing such an exciting and varied concert repertoire next season season.
+We’re thrilled to be playing such varied concert repertoire this season.
 Our recently appointed Musical Director, George has brought a such fresh perspective to the Orchestra and has inspired us to push ourselves as an ensemble.
 Going forward, the SPO will be promoting a much broader repertoire and supporting the creation of new music.
 We’ll still be performing people’s favourite classics, but we’ll be presenting them in an entirely new way.

-The 2019/20 programme of events features some real goliaths of music in the nineteenth and twentieth century.
-The season opens in November with a concert of the most uplifting and beautifully melodic music of Louise Farrenc, Tchaikovsky and Brahms, featuring local Violinist Charlotte Pinder.
-This concert also includes a new commission of Clara Schumann’s ‘Quatre Pieces Charisterique’ for full orchestra.
+Our 2019/20 programme of events features some real goliaths of music in the nineteenth and twentieth century.
+We opened the season in November with a concert featuring a new commission of Clara Schumann’s ‘Quatre Pieces Charisterique’ for full orchestra, accompanied by the uplifting and beautifully melodic music of her contemporaries Farrenc, Tchaikovsky and Brahms.

 Nadia went on to a successful career as a conductor, composer, performer, recording artist and teacher.
 Among her students were some of the leading composers, soloists, arrangers, and conductors of the twentieth century, including: Aaron Copland, Daniel Barenboim, Philip Glass and Quincy Jones.
 Who knows what her sister might have achieved if she had lived longer??